Athletics at the 2008 Summer Olympics – Women's 200 metres

 The women's 200 metres at the 2008 Summer Olympics took place on 19–21 August (final) at the Beijing National Stadium.
+The winning margin was 0.19 seconds.
+The winner had the second fastest reaction time in the final.

 Allyson Felix, the young American athlete and already a double World champion, entered the 200m race in Beijing as a favorite for the gold.
 Defending champion Veronica Campbell-Brown of Jamaica also appeared to be in great form, setting a new personal best of 21.94 seconds at the Olympic trials.

 In the final, Campbell-Brown had the quickest start and made up the stagger very quickly on Allyson Felix, who had been drawn in the lane outside of her.
 Running a stellar curve and accelerating out of the bend, the Jamaican athlete held her form to cross the line in 21.74 seconds, the fastest time of the decade and a new personal best.

 Veronica Campbell-Brown, who suffered from injuries that led to disappointment in the 200m in the 2007 World Championships, returned to form to become only the second woman in history to win back-to-back Olympic 200m titles.
 Allyson Felix was once again relegated to the silver medal in a seasonal best of 21.93, the second-fastest time of her career.
 Jamaican Kerron Stewart won the bronze medal by just a hundredth of a second.

 The qualifying standards were 23.00 s (A standard) and 23.20 s (B standard).

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set for this event.